Stocks end higher, bringing S&P 500 to the cusp of a record

-Solid earnings from health care companies helped power broad gains for stocks on Wall Street Wednesday and pushed the benchmark S&P 500 within range of an all-time high.
+Solid earnings from health care companies helped send stocks higher on Wall Street Wednesday and pushed the benchmark S&P 500 to the brink of another record high.

-The S&P 500 rose 0.4% as of 3:13 p.m.
-Eastern.
-The benchmark index has made gains over the last five days and is hovering around its all-time high set on Sept.
-2.
+The market has been gaining ground as investors shift their focus to the latest round of corporate earnings.
+Stocks have been choppy for weeks as rising inflation and lackluster economic data raised concerns about the path ahead for the economic recovery.

 “The reason we’re seeing this rally over the last week is that company earnings are looking really good,” said Sylvia Jablonski, chief investment officer at Defiance ETFs.
 “Most companies are managing inflationary pressures and pricing issues and that’s helping to alleviate concerns about overvaluation and inflation.”

-The price of Bitcoin rose 3.5% to over $66,667.
-It reached an all-time high earlier in the day.
+The price of Bitcoin rose above $66,000 for the first time.
 The gains came a day after the first exchange-traded fund linked to Bitcoin futures attracted huge interest from investors looking to get into the surging field of cryptocurrencies.

-Investors are busy reviewing the latest report cards from companies as they try to get a clearer view of the economic path forward amid rising inflation and a lingering threat from COVID-19.
+Investors are busy reviewing the latest report cards from companies as they try to get a clearer understanding of how rising inflation and the lingering threat from COVID-19 will affect the economy.

 Investors seem to be taking the impact from rising inflation on companies in stride, said Greg Bassuk, CEO at AXS Investments.